Philosophy courses for 2020

 What kind of student would this course suit?

-You relish the prospect of engaging in rigorous argument, both with the great philosophers of the past and with your tutors and peers.
+You relish the prospect of engaging in rigorous argument, both with the great philosophers of the past and present, and with your peers and tutors.

-You approach fundamental questions concerning what exists and how we should live with an open mind.
+You can approach fundamental questions concerning what exists and how we should live with an open mind.
+You are able to apply logical and scientific modes of thought to humanist concerns, and to apply philosophical reflection to logic and science.

 How is this course taught and assessed?

-Philosophy at Bristol is taught by a mixture of lectures, seminars, group tutorials and individual tutorials.
-For every hour of formal teaching you should expect at least three hours of independent study.
+Philosophy at Bristol is taught by lectures, seminars, group tutorials and tutorials.
+For every hour of formal teaching you should do at least three hours of independent study.

-As you progress through the course, lecture sizes become smaller and you will receive more one-to-one tuition, culminating in the extended essays you will write in the final year with the support of a tutor.
+As you progress through the course lecture sizes become smaller and you receive more one-to-one tuition, culminating in the extended essays you write in the final year with the support of a tutor.

 We distinguish between summative and formative assessment.
-Marks for first year units and for coursework essays are for formative purposes only and do not count towards your final degree classification.
-Your final degree class is based on your second and third-year exams and third-year extended essays.
+Marks for some coursework essays are for formative purposes only and do not count towards your mark for the course.
+Your final degree class depends on your second and third-year summative assessments.

 What are my career prospects?